docker/docs/engine/userguide/networking/work-with-networks.md

-When you link containers, whether using the legacy `link` method or using user-defined networks, any aliases you specify only have meaning to the container where they are specified, and won't work on other containers on the default `bridge` network.
+When you link containers, whether using the legacy `link` method or using user-defined networks, any aliases you specify only have meaning to the container where they are specified, and don't work on other containers on the default `bridge` network.

 In addition, if a container belongs to multiple networks, a given linked alias